mdn/content/files/en-us/web/html/element/col/index.md

     To achieve a similar effect, use the CSS {{cssxref("background-color")}} property.

 - `char` {{deprecated_inline}}
-  - : This attribute is used to set the character to align the cells in a column on.
+  - : This attribute sets the character to align the cells in a column on.
 Typical values for this include a period (.) when attempting to align numbers or monetary values.
-If [`align`](/en-US/docs/Web/HTML/Element/col#align) is not set to `char`, this attribute is ignored.
+If [`align`](#align) is not set to `char`, this attribute is ignored.
 - `charoff` {{deprecated_inline}}
   - : This attribute is used to indicate the number of characters to offset the column data from the alignment characters specified by the `char` attribute.
 - `valign` {{deprecated_inline}}